 GRADING

-We have used the Australian grading system for the routes, so for the South Africans using this guide, simply add on one grade to sync up with South African grades.
+For those using the Australian grading system for sport and trad climbs, simply add on one grade to sync up with South African grades.

 GEAR